nixworks/public/news/2009/10/27/index.md

 ##### France
 ### [ The son of ex-French President Franois Mitterrand, Jean-Christophe Mitterrand and an ex-government minister, Charles Pasqua, are convicted for their roles in illegal arms sales to Angola. ](/news/2009/10/27/the-son-of-ex-french-president-francois-mitterrand-jean-christophe-mitterrand-and-an-ex-government-minister-charles-pasqua-are-convicted.md)
-_Context: French President, Franois Mitterrand, illegal arms sales to Angola, Jean-Christophe Mitterrand, France, Charles Pasqua_
+_Context: Charles Pasqua, illegal arms sales to Angola, Jean-Christophe Mitterrand, Franois Mitterrand, France, French President_

 ##### Honduras
 ### [ A nephew of Honduran interim leader Robert Micheletti and a high ranking army officer are found murdered. ](/news/2009/10/27/a-nephew-of-honduran-interim-leader-robert-micheletti-and-a-high-ranking-army-officer-are-found-murdered.md)
-_Context: Honduras, Robert Micheletti_
+_Context: Robert Micheletti, Honduras_

 ##### United Kingdom
 ### [ A British couple are missing after their yacht is hijacked by Somali pirates off the Seychelles. ](/news/2009/10/27/a-british-couple-are-missing-after-their-yacht-is-hijacked-by-somali-pirates-off-the-seychelles.md)
-_Context: United Kingdom, Seychelles, Somali pirates_
+_Context: Somali pirates, Seychelles, United Kingdom_

 ##### North Korea
 ### [ North Korea says a South Korean man has defected to the North across the Korean Demilitarized Zone. ](/news/2009/10/27/north-korea-says-a-south-korean-man-has-defected-to-the-north-across-the-korean-demilitarized-zone.md)